grandeljay/wordpress-mailjet-integration/README.md

-# WP Mailjet Integration
+# Mailjet Integration
 A simple Mailjet integration for WordPress.

-WP Mailjet Integration is like any other Mailjet integration.
+Mailjet Integration is like any other Mailjet integration.
 It's aiming to be simple, lightweight, robust and customizable.

-If you have any questions, check out the [wiki](https://github.com/grandeljay/grandeljay-wp-mailjet-integration/wiki) or open an [issue](https://github.com/grandeljay/grandeljay-wp-mailjet-integration/issues).
+If you have any questions, check out the [wiki](https://github.com/grandeljay/grandeljay-mailjet-integration/wiki) or open an [issue](https://github.com/grandeljay/grandeljay-mailjet-integration/issues).

 ## Getting started